 Number and Composition of Board Committees

 The Board has four committees: Audit, Board Nominating and Governance, Management Compensation and Public Policy.
 All Committees are comprised solely of non-employee Directors and members of the Audit, Board Nominating and Governance and Management Compensation committees are independent Directors, as defined by the New York Stock Exchange.
 In addition, all Audit Committee members meet the requirement that they may not directly or indirectly receive any compensation from the Corporation other than their Directors' compensation.

 Each committee is chaired by an independent Director who determines the agenda, the frequency and length of the meetings and who has unlimited access to management, information and independent advisors, as necessary and appropriate.
 Each non-employee Director generally serves on one or two committees.
 Committee members serve staggered terms enabling Directors to rotate periodically to different committees.
 Four- to six-year terms for committee chairpersons facilitate rotation of committee chairpersons while preserving experienced leadership.

 Board Leadership and Lead Director

-The Board selects the Chairman of the Board annually.
+The independent members of the Board selects the Chairman of the Board annually.
 The independent Directors review the propriety of combining or separating the offices of Chairman and CEO annually in connection with its selection of the Chairman.
 The independent Directors may select the Corporation’s CEO to serve as Chairman.

 Non-employee Directors meet in executive session at each regularly scheduled Board meeting.
 The sessions are chaired by the Lead Director if the CEO serves as Chairman; otherwise, the sessions are chaired by the Chairman.
 Any independent Director can request that an executive session be scheduled.
 At least once a year, only independent, non-employee Directors meet in executive session.

 Business Conduct and Ethics Code